 - Home Price: $456,717 median purchase price; $1,278 median monthly rent

-- Crime Rate: Safer than 34% of California cities
+- Crime Rate: Safer than 58% of Sacramento neighborhoods

 Land Park is one of the best places to live in Sacramento, thanks to its bountiful green space and close proximity to Downtown Sacramento!
 Young professionals and singles moving to Sactown will especially enjoy Land Park’s many dining and entertainment options.
 As for its housing, Land Park has quaint cottages, Tudor-style homes, and other single-family properties for those looking to invest in a long-term abode, as well as condos and apartments for renters seeking a more budget-friendly alternative.

 Things to Do in Land Park

 Go wild at Sacramento Zoo, where guests can explore exhibits featuring snow leopards and red pandas, see stage shows with animal performers, and watch feedings throughout the day.
 Practice your swing or play a nine-hole round at the scenic William Land Golf Course.
 Go jogging, have a picnic, or explore the rock garden at William Land Regional Park.
 Beat the heat with a Banana Split or order a Reuben for lunch at Vic’s Ice Cream.
 Get a plate of Chicken Tibbs, Fish Wot, and other African dishes at Queen Sheba Ethiopian Cuisine.
 Try unique craft beers like the subtle, citrusy Thunderbeast IPA or the full-bodied Molly American Red Ale at New Helvetia Brewing Company.
 Or hit up happy hour at Riverside Clubhouse for a Riverside ‘Rita or a Ruby Red Mule.